News & Analysis thehindu.com

 Prelims Takeaways

-• The 'Smart Border' concept aims to secure Pakistan and Bangladesh borders using drones, radars, and cameras.
+• The 'Smart Border' concept aims to make borders impregnable using technology like drones, radars, and cameras.

-• Threats to border security include infiltration, fake currency, cyber security, hybrid warfare, and drones.
+• Challenges to border security include infiltration, demographic changes, fake currency, cyber security threats, hybrid warfare, and drone activities.

 Elimination Traps